 Because ""[t]reaties are construed more liberally than private agreements, to ascertain their meaning we may look beyond the written words to the history of the treaty, the negotiations, and the practical construction adopted by the parties."
 (Air France v.
 Saks (1985) 470 U.S. 392, 396; accord Chan v.
 Korean Air Lines (1989) 490 U.S. 122, 134 [recognizing that drafting history may be consulted to shed light on ambiguous text of treaty (opinion by Scalia, J.)].)
 Even plain language must be viewed in its historical context.
 (Oregon Dep't of Fish and Wildlife v.
-Klamath Indian Tribe (1985) 473 U.S. 753, 774 ["even though 'legal ambiguities are resolved to the benefit of the Indians,' . . . courts cannot ignore plain language that, viewed in historical context and given a 'fair appraisal,' . . . clearly runs counter to a tribe's later claims"]; see also Curry v.
+Klamath Indian Tribe (1985) 473 U.S. 753, 774 ["even though 'legal ambiguities are resolved to the benefit of the Indians,' . . . courts cannot ignore plain language that, viewed in historical context and given a 'fair appraisal,' . . . clearly runs counter to a tribe's later claims'']; see also Curry v.
 U.S. Forest Service (W.D.
 Pa.
 1997) 988 F.Supp.
 541, 548 [noting that historical context of migratory bird treaty further demonstrated the intent of the treaty beyond its text not to apply to the federal government itself].)

-In the present case, historical context is particularly important because it eliminates doubt in the language as to whether the treaty was intended to cover the claims of American POWs against private Japanese companies.
-Specifically, there are a number of places where the 1951 treaty is either vague (in the sense that people of ordinary intelligence have to guess at the meaning of words) or ambiguous (in the sense that words have multiple meanings), and consequently in need of clarification by reference to the surrounding circumstances under which the agreement was made.
+In the present case, historical context is particularly important because it eliminates any doubt in the language as to whether the treaty was intended to cover the claims of American POWs against private Japanese companies.
+To the degree that the 1951 treaty may arguably be vague (in the sense that people of ordinary intelligence have to guess at the meaning of words) or ambiguous (in the sense that words have multiple meanings),3 clarification by

+3 There are three areas of the treaty that might arguably fit these definitions.
 One, in Article 14(b) of the treaty, the victorious Allied nations "waive" claims of "their nationals" arising out of the "prosecution" of the war against Japan and Japanese "nationals."
 According to the plaintiffs, the word "waive" should not be construed to extinguish actions brought in American state courts under state law because the reference to the claims of the Allied Powers and their nationals necessarily implicates international claims only.
-Along those same lines, the reference to Japanese "nationals" raises the question of whether the word should be construed to include corporate entities, such as the defendants here, which have, in the post-war era, grown into large multinational corporations.
+Along those same lines, the argument is that the reference to Japanese "nationals" raises the question of whether the word should be construed to include corporate entities, such as the defendants here, which have, in the post-war era, grown into large multinational corporations.

-Also, Article 14(b) uses the phrase "prosecution of the war."
+Two, Article 14(b) uses the phrase "prosecution of the war."
 According to the plaintiffs, the word "prosecution" should not be interpreted to include actions which are contrary to international law.
 In particular, they point out that while the 1929 Geneva Convention (specifically Article 31) allowed POWs to be forced to do labor, that labor cannot have any connection with the operation of the war (such as putting POWs to work making munitions).
-They reason that since their own labor was in connection with the Japanese war effort, it was "illegal" under the Geneva Convention and therefore not part of the "prosecution" of the war.
+They reason that since their own labor was in connection with the reference to the surrounding circumstances under which the agreement was made can serve as a test of the validity of any adjudication of the bare treaty language.4